The Anchor Inn

 The original Anchor Inn building was built in 1856 on Haven Road near Auckland Point.
 Prior to the land reclamations of the 1950s, Haven Road was a narrow, waterside thoroughfare connecting the port and Nelson township.

+There were many hotels along the small strip of land between the hill and sea, supporting the busy port industry.
+Originally the 1856 building was called the Shipwrights Arms.
 However, it soon became the Anchor Inn, reflecting the establishment of the Anchor Steam Packet Company at this time.

 The longest standing proprietor of the Anchor Inn was Ann Adam.
 In 1867 her husband purchased the Inn and she took over after his death until 1878 when she sold to Heinrich Intemann.

 Intemann ran the Anchor Inn for several year, but in 1882 the police objected to his publican's license application due to the dilapidated state of the building.1 His license was granted on condition that he erect a new building within the next six months.
 In 1883 he demolished and rebuilt the Inn, as it now stands, and renamed it the Clarendon Hotel.